Percona-Lab/percona-millipede/README.md

 * The **core** section simply set up the delay between checks and updates.
 * The **statsd** section sets up the connection to an existing statsd instance
+ * Note that if you don't want to use this feature, you should set enabled = 0
+* The **graphite** section sets up the connection to an existing Graphite's carbon instance
- * Note that if you don't want to use this feature, you should set enabled = 0 and comment out the statsd include (if you don't want to install the package)
+ * Note that if you don't want to use this feature, you should set enabled = 0
 * The **dbconn** section is self-explanatory - simply set up the credentials and number of retries (for a failed connection)

 Finally, the host sections.
 As you would assume, the monitorHosts are slaves and the updateHosts are masters.
 Here are the parts to each line: